-- Seamless transition of care: We update referring GPs or consultants regularly on the status of your patient’s condition.
-AAU admissions may be up to 72 hours.
-We coordinate any transfers or onward outpatient care with each patient’s care team while overseeing every step of their treatment.
+- Seamless transition of care: We update referring GPs or consultants regularly on their patient’s condition.
+AAU admissions may be up to 72 hours, however patients with undifferentiated problems remain with us as long as required.
+We coordinate any transfers or onward outpatient care with each patient’s care team whilst overseeing every step of their treatment.

 Our AAU team provides rapid assessment, stabilisation and treatment for the following conditions:

 - Frailty-related illnesses in older adults.

 - Rheumatologic conditions.